 Treact is a collection of modern React UI templates created with TailwindCSS.
 With tons of CSS animations and a lot of helpful structure, you can set up your next project in no time.
 A great mobile experience and a great desktop experience are ensured by all components being modular and fully responsive.
 Treact provides free and constantly updated resources for personal and commercial use.

-There are many more libraries out there in the wild if you are looking for free Tailwind components.
+Whether you are building a whole website, or just a landing page or mockup, there are many more libraries out there in the wild if you are looking for free Tailwind components.
 These are my favorites that I have gotten into and messed around with over the years.
-You’ll find some of them more helpful and enjoyable to use depending on your tastes.
+You’ll find many of them make CSS easier to work with and enjoyable to use, depending on your tastes.

 Which one is your favorite?
 Did I miss any good sites?
 Feel free to check out some of these free Tailwind components, and let me know your thoughts in the comments.